PDice30/fftbg-companion/README.md

 Overlay Panel
 - Hovering over the Book shows the current map - the Rotate button can be used to see all four sides of the map
-- Hovering over the Harp shows the currnet song
+- Hovering over the Harp shows the current song
 - Clicking on the question mark displays additonal settings and options